KevinPan2021/Pose-Estimation-YOLOv8/readme.md

-# Pose Estimation with YOLOv8 and PyTorch
+# Object Detection with YOLOv8 and PyTorch

-This project aims to perform pose estimation using YOLOv8 with the PyTorch MS-COCO dataset (GUI included).
+This project aims to perform Object Detection using YOLOv8 with the PyTorch MS-COCO dataset (GUI included).

 ### Dataset:
 [MS-COCO](https://cocodataset.org/#download)